grahammcculloch/startup-chiangmai/posts/2019-03-20_chiang-mai-coworking-collaborative-spaces.md

   new businesses.
 author: lily
 categories:
-  - coworking
+  - Coworking
-  - resources
+  - Resources
-  - spaces
+  - Spaces
-  - collaboration
+  - Collaboration
-  - entrepreneurship
+  - Entrepreneurship
-image: /assets/images/tools-1.jpg
+image: /img/tools-1.jpg
 ---

 Where do you go when you need to get shit done or start a new business, but you don't have all the tools and resources you need?